LMGP: Lifted Multicut Meets Geometry Projections for Multi-Camera Multi-Object Tracking: Related Work

 Multi-camera MOT has recently received increasing attention.
 The related work can be categorized into two different approaches:

 \myparagraph{Single View-Based Methods} \cite{xu2016multi} propose a Hierarchical Composition of Tracklet (HCT) framework to match local tracklets by utilizing multiple cues of objects such as appearances and their 3D positions.
 In \cite{xu2017cross} the matching problem is solved using a Bayesian formulation with a Spatio-Temporal Parsing (STP)-based tracking graph to prune matching candidates by exploiting semantic attribute targets.
 Similarly,~\cite{wen2017multi} formulate a dense sub-hypergraph search (SVTH) on the space-time-view graph using a sampling-based approach.
 Recent approaches include a semi-online Multi-Label Markov Random Field (MLMRF) method~\cite{lan2020semi}, where the ensuing optimization problem over single detections is solved through alpha-expansion~\cite{boykov2001fast} and a non-negative matrix factorization approach (TRACTA) for grouping tracklets across cameras~\cite{he2020multi}.
-In another direction, DyGLIP~\cite{quach2021dyglip} formulates the data association problem for multi-camera as link prediction on a graph whose nodes are tracklets.
+In another direction, DyGLIP~\cite{quach2021dyglip} formulates the data association problem for multi-camera as a link prediction on a graph whose nodes are tracklets.
 While these methods have demonstrated promising performance in some datasets, they are affected by ID-switch errors in the tracklet proposal generation, especially in cluttered or crowded scenes such as~\cite{chavdarova2018wildtrack}.

 \myparagraph{Centralized Representation-Based Methods} To estimate the occupancy map (2D) or occupancy volume (3D), occlusion relationships among different detections have been explicitly modeled.
 The works in ~\cite{focken2002towards,mittal2002amulti} construct occupancy maps by using the foreground map after a background subtraction step.
 Ground plane homographs are another technique introduced in \cite{khan2006multiview}, that generates a voting map from the foreground pixels in each view for occupancy map construction.
-GMLP~\cite{9242263} is inspired by the probabilistic approach~\cite{fleuret2007multicamera} and jointly uses CNNs and Conditional Random Fields to model explicitly an occupancy volume map given detections estimated from multiple cameras.
+Toward the probabilistic approach ~\cite{fleuret2007multicamera}, GMLP~\cite{9242263} jointly uses CNNs and Conditional Random Fields to model explicitly an occupancy volume map given detections estimated from multiple cameras.
 More recently~\cite{you2020real} (DMCT) propose deep learning to directly compute the occupancy volume by fusing feature maps extracted from CNNs at multi-camera views.

 \myparagraph{Differences w.r.t.\ Previous Work} Our work, denoted as LMGP, is at the intersection of single-view-based and centralized representation methods.
 We use single-camera tracklets but improve them by eliminating ID-switch errors using centralized representation concepts with multi-camera information derived from a novel 3D geometry-based occupancy map.
 This factor sets us apart from competing approaches (Table \ref{table:reference-compare} Appendix).
 Moreover, we are the first to formulate a global lifted multicut method for multi-camera settings.
 So far, lifted multicut was only applied to the single-camera setting~\cite{tang2015subgraph,tang2016multi,tang2017multiple}.
 We argue that our model is an elegant abstraction capturing the full range of interactions in multi-camera MOT.